gritzko/ron/uuid.md

             0010. record-forked
             0011. external-forked
         01. Logical (4/00001, 70000000002...)
-        10. Epoch (RFC4122 epoch, 100ns since 1582)
+        10. Epoch (RFC 4122 epoch, 100ns since 1582)
     11. derived event (timestamp, same as event)

-Event/derived RON UUIDs are very much like RFC4122 v1 time-based UUIDs.
+Event/derived RON UUIDs are very much like RFC 4122 v1 time-based UUIDs.
 The difference is subtle but very important: RON event UUIDs are logical clocks.
 They are *monotonous* and causally consistent.
 Practically speaking, RON UUIDs assume an internet connection is/was available to somewhat synchronize the